Review – Civilization IV Beyond the Sword

 Now comes the cliche: I think Harmonix is starting to sell out.

 Funny how the company making music games has the history of a rock band.
 They started off small and simple, making some great products that only a few really tried to appreciate (Frequency and Amplitude).
 They got a nice little break from a big “label” (Konami and their Karaoke Revolution series), and grew to have a stable fanbase.
 Then they have their “Breakout” album (Guitar Hero), followed by the world tour worthy followup (GH2), and suddenly they’re one of the biggest names in the scene.
-Rock Band has got everyone in the industry talking. → Imagine all the gamers playing for today
+Rock Band has got everyone in the industry talking. → But the future refused to change.

 Review – Brooktown High